bjackman/sms-demo/README.md

   by create-react-app) don't have a way to configure that, so I did 'npm eject' to allow me to tweak webpack.
 That means I won't easily get updates to react-scripts stuff.

+- Ignoring a webpack warning apparently caused by libphonenumber-js using a deprecated JSON loader.